Logiqx/gps-guides/detective.md

 The proprietary $PSRFEPE is available from the SiRFstar IV and SiRFstar V, but in the GW-52 and GW-60 this isn't actually significant because they will be reading message ID 41 (geodetic navigation data) using the SiRF binary protocol.

-Note: The SiRF binary protocol outputs ETE (but not EHE) whereas the Erinome-I [documentation]((pdf/sirf/Erinome-I_User_Manual_rev1.7.pdf)) describing $PSRFEPE includes EHE.
-The one socket protocol interface control [document](pdf/sirf/One_Socket_Protocol_Interface_Control_Document_2009.pdf) from 2009 mentions EHE in the "DR NAV Status Output Message" but EHE is not included in the output of message ID 41.
+Note: The SiRF binary protocol includes ETE (but not EHE) whereas the Erinome-I [documentation](pdf/sirf/Erinome-I_User_Manual_rev1.7.pdf) describing $PSRFEPE includes EHE.
+The one socket protocol interface control [document](pdf/sirf/One_Socket_Protocol_Interface_Control_Document_2009.pdf) from 2009 does mention EHE in the "DR NAV Status Output Message" but it is not included in the output of message ID 41.

 ### Examining Firmware

-Examining the firmware was a simple matter of looking at the plain text via the "strings" command on Linux.
+Examining the firmware was a simple case of looking at all of the plain text output by the "strings" command on Linux.

-I started with the GW-52 and GW-60, before moving on to the GT-31.
+I started by looking at the GW-52 and GW-60, before moving on to the GT-31.